Reading time: 10 min.

 Here are some of the most common therapies and medications that you can use instead of – or alongside – PRP to enhance your hair transplant results and keep your alopecia from progressing.

 If you are considering getting a natural-looking hair transplant and have questions about this process or the best follow-up treatment, book a free hair transplant consultation with our world-class surgeons.
+At the Wimpole Clinic, you can get both hair transplant surgery and PRP hair treatments from medically trained staff.
 They will answer all your questions and give you personalised recommendations tailored entirely to your needs and preferences.

-Since the Wimpole Clinic is renowned for hair restoration success rates of almost 100%, you can feel confident that you will still be enjoying your hair transplant results after 10 years or more.
+For PRP hair treatment in Liverpool, Manchester, Glasgow, Newcastle, Birmingham, Bristol, and London, look no further than the Wimpole Clinic.
+We’re renowned for hair restoration success rates of almost 100%, you can feel confident that you will still be enjoying your hair transplant results after 10 years or more.

 Does PRP After Hair Transplant Improve Results?, Wimpole Clinic